mricharz/josie-core/README.md

 Simple-JavaScript-Framework
 ===========================

-This is a simple and small OOP framework based on jQuery
+This is a simple and small OOP framework based on jQuery.
+More _Java_ than _Script_.

 Namespaces: